ankitayadav057/learning-github/README.md

 # learning-github
-This is demo for learning gitub
+This is demo for learning gitub.